manishrjain/rentobuy/brisk.md

 ## What Makes Brisk Different

-Brisk is LLM ready.
-If you want it to double check the calculations, get clarifications or ask further questions, you can click "Copy for LLM" button which comes with a prompt.
-So, you can paste it into Claude or Gemini (ChatGPT gets confused with the calculations as of Dec '25) and converse with it.
+*"What if I want to sanity-check these numbers?"* Brisk is LLM-ready.
+Click the "Copy for LLM" button to get a pre-formatted prompt with all your inputs and results.
+Paste it into Claude or Gemini (I've found these handle the math most reliably) to double-check calculations, get clarifications, or ask further questions.

 If you clicked on the links above to see the various scenarios, you can see that Brisk provides shareable links.
 You can run the numbers, click share and send the exact calculations to your partner, financial advisor, or that friend who keeps insisting that renting is a waste of money.